-- A. At the Board of Trustees next meeting following such payment, a report of payments shall be presented for ratification by the Board of Trustees. - B. Payments may be made only for items delineated in a category of the budget of the College or otherwise approved by the Board. - C. No payment shall be made under the terms of this Policy unless there is documentation that the services and goods have been received and that the invoice is consistent with terms of the transaction. - D. No payment shall be made under the terms of this Policy unless properly authorized by the appropriate administrator. - E. No payment shall be made under the terms of this Policy unless in compliance with all other College policies, including but not limited to the College's Purchasing Policy (Section 7.3.0).
+- A. At the Board of Trustees next meeting following such payment, a report of payments shall be presented for ratification by the Board of Trustees. - B. Payments may be made only for items delineated in a category of the budget of the College or otherwise approved by the Board. - C. No payment shall be made under the terms of this Policy unless there is documentation that the services and goods have been received and that the invoice is consistent with terms of the transaction. - D. No payment shall be made under the terms of this Policy unless properly authorized by the appropriate administrator.

-07.01.17 Investment of College Funds
+07.01.15 Investment of College Funds - Modified as of November 16, 2006